 We've done a lot of people watching.
-Specifically, property managers.
+Specifically, property managers of short term vacation rentals.
 We promise it wasn't creepy, they were aware we were shadowing them.
 It was important for us to understand property managers and their daily process, so we could better design software that suited their needs.

 Real talk?
 We noticed a fair few pain points!
 The fact that property managers don't snap under the daily stress is a testament to their steely nerves.
 It really is impressive.
 For example:

 Let's say you add a new property.
 If you're lucky, the owner sends you a list of things they'd like highlighted in the listing.
 Keyword there: lucky.
 Most of the time, you'll probably just get a link to their ancient website.
 After slugging another cup of coffee, you start scraping.
 This means, page by page, sentence by sentence, you take stock of the listing.
 You keep your eyes peeled for "dishwasher" and "iron + ironing board" so you can add it to the list of amenities.
 You make the call on whether or not the description is good enough to be posted on various channels, or if it needs more detail and needs to be re-written (chances are high you'll be the one writing it).
 One by one you click through the photos, deciding which ones you can use, and then make a note of which ones will need to be retaken in order to make sure you have pictures of everything.
 Once you've taken stock of the individual property and pulled all the details, you can start filling out the information needed on the respective channels.
 Unless of course, this website has more than one property...then you'll need to start over.
 Yay.